What is an Application to Proceed Without Payment of Fees?

 The Courts in Maine don't want to stop you from going to court just because you cannot afford to pay the court fees.
 So you can ask the Court to waive their fees.
 You do this by filing two extra forms with the Court when you file your court papers.

-If you cannot afford these fees, you may be eligible for a fee waiver.
+If you cannot afford these fees, you may qualify for a fee waiver.
 The judge will review your two forms and then decide whether your income is too low to pay the fees and still pay for your basic needs.

-Form #1: Application to Proceed In Forma Pauperis
+Form #1: Application to Proceed Without Payment of Fees

 Read the form carefully as you fill it out.
 When you sign it, you are agreeing to its terms.